offline-ai/cli/README.md

   * You can specify or arbitrarily switch LLM large model files in the PPE script.
   * By default, it automatically detects memory and GPU, and uses the best computing layer by default.
 It automatically allocates gpu - layers and context window size (it will adopt the largest possible value) to get the best performance from the hardware without manually configuring anything.
     * It is recommended to configure the context window yourself.
-  * System security: Support for system template anti - injection (to avoid jailbreaking).
+  * System security: Support for system template anti-injection (to avoid jailbreaking).
 * Support for general tool invocation (Tool Funcs) of large models (only for builtin local LLM provider):
   * Can be supported without specific training of large models, requiring strong instruction - following ability of the large model.
   * Minimum adaptation for 3B models, recommended to use 7B and above.